Mesothelioma Symptoms

 Exposure to Asbestos

-Asbestos occurs naturally and is present not only in old buildings but also in homes, schools, offices, mines, shipyards, brake pads, insulation in ducts, as well as in various manufacturing facilities.
+Asbestos occurs naturally and is present not only in old buildings but also in homes, schools, offices, mines, shipyards, brake pads, insulation in ducts, and various manufacturing facilities.
 The most common victims of asbestos exposure are veterans of the U.S. Navy and blue-collar workers.
 Secondhand exposure is also common among family members who come into contact with the employees and their clothing.

 References: